prof-rossetti/intro-to-python/exercises/web-app-2023/README.md

 Further exploration:

- + Google Login - see this [template repo](https://github.com/prof-rossetti/flask-firebase-template-2022) and feel free to build on top of it for your projects!!!
+  + Google Login (see this [template repo](https://github.com/prof-rossetti/flask-firebase-template-2022) and feel free to build on top of it for your projects!!!

 ### Running the Web App